 Frame is on the board of directors for the Society of Professional Journalists, Western Washington Chapter, and is a frequent lecturer for groups such as the Society of Professional Journalists, Investigative Reporters & Editors, Inc., the Washington State Bar Association, and the University of Washington Department of Communication.

 Frame has won many of the most prestigious national awards that honor journalism in the public interest.
-Those include two George Foster Peabody Awards, two national Edward R. Murrow Awards, a national Emmy Award and a du-Pont Columbia University Award, considered the equivalent of the Pulitzer Prize.
-In addition, Frame’s reports have been recognized with multiple regional Emmy and Edward R. Murrow Awards.
+Those include two George Foster Peabody Awards, three national Edward R. Murrow Awards, a national Emmy Award and a du-Pont Columbia University Award, considered the equivalent of the Pulitzer Prize.

 Investigations, results, and honors

 In 2020, Frame won a national Murrow Award, three regional Murrow Awards and a regional Emmy Award for the investigation "Veterans for Profit," which exposed corruption and exploitation inside one of Washington state's oldest nonprofits dedicated to supporting military veterans in need.
 The reporting led to the Washington State Attorney General seizing control of the charity, and ousting its leaders.

 In 2019, Frame won a George Foster Peabody Award, a national Edward R. Murrow Award, a Katherine Schneider Medal from the Cronkite School of Journalism, an Investigative Reporters and Editors, Inc. (IRE) certificate, three regional Edward R. Murrow awards and a regional Emmy for the year-long series: “Back of the Class.”
 The investigation uncovered that the state of Washington lags behind most of the nation in serving children in special education.